ChrisVega/Geiger-Boy/README.md

 ## Circuit
 ![x](https://i.imgur.com/rjDOTEW.png)

 Above is the circuit diagram for the ATtiny shield which serves as the connection point input, output and power for the display, Geiger counter and ATtiny85.
+The OLED display's SDA and SCL should be connected to the shield's.
+The Geiger counter output pin should go to INT.

 ## Parts, procedure and specifications
 The Geiger Boy v.1 can be powered by a 5V power supply, a battery pack with 3 AA batteries was chosen in this implementation.
 The battery pack was attached to the rear exterior of the housing with the wires entering through the slot where a game cartridge would normally be inserted.
 The positive lead was connected to a switch to turn the device off and on which connected to the ATtiny's shield, along with the negative lead, to power the other components of the device.